 One of the great things about being a writer is that you get to play around with language and call it a profession and a great place to do this is in speech.
 Before your character can converse they need a voice and it needs to be their voice and that means you can do anything because people do anything.
 The worst advice I ever had was when I was writing a character who, where other characters would say ‘fuck’, said ‘bally’ a nice sounding word I came across in Wodehouse.
 The person in question said I couldn’t use it, certainly not frequently, because it was ‘too distinctive’.
 By frequency I mean I’d used it once or twice in the space of half-a-dozen short stories featuring this particular character.
 I’m not sure that counts as frequent.

 Anyway, back on point, the idea of someone saying something that is ‘too distinctive’ is, I think, ridiculous.
 Think of the sheer variety of words people use to replace swear words, some of those are fairly distinctive, my favourite is ‘flibbertigibbet’ which is an old word for demon though it went on to become a word for gossipy woman.
-At no point when someone uses a substitution do they think ‘I’d better not say that it’s too distinctive’ they simply say it because it’s what they say, even if it makes them look a bit mad.
-I’m pretty sure I look a bit mad when I say ‘flibbertigibbet’.
+At no point when someone uses a substitution do they think ‘I’d better not say that it’s too distinctive’ they simply say it because it’s what they say, even if it makes them look a bit strange.
+I’m pretty sure I look a bit strange when I say ‘flibbertigibbet’.

 I think at the point where you start saying that characters can’t say things because they are ‘too distinctive’ it takes away their individuality, and being fictitious doesn’t mean they shouldn’t be individual.
 It tends to be the distinctive characters and distinctive phrases that are remembered.
 Once again I’ll have to mention Dickens and Shakespeare because whenever people talk about them there’s always a favourite quotation mentioned.
 Having written that I’ve just drawn a blank on a suitable quotation and I’m having a flashback to one of my degree exams.
 Oh well.